 3 – Getting Your Veggies

 From the book Intuitive Eating, “one problem with chronic dieters is that they’ve been “vegged out.”
-For example, nearly every diet regimen prescribed celery and carrot sticks as the safe and approved snack of choice.
+For example, nearly every diet regimen prescribed celery and carrot sticks as the safe and approved snack.

 If that’s your case, ask yourself how you can incorporate vegetables (and fruit) in a manner that’s pleasing and does not smack of a weight loss diet.”

-A diet rich in dark green vegetables is best for the digestive tract of pregnant women too as key vitamins such as folic acid are found in veggies.
+A diet rich in dark green vegetables is also best for the digestive tract of pregnant women, as key vitamins such as folic acid are found in them.

 Think of possible ways in which you can eat fruits and vegetables as a built-in component to a meal, such as: